oddbird/oddsite/content/community.rst

     title: 'Sponsoring <i>&</i> Donations'
     id: 'community-giving'
     intro: |
-      Oddbird is commited to supporting
+      OddBird is commited to supporting
       the communities that make our work possible, and encouraging diversity in the tech industry.
       <a href="/contact/">Contact us</a>